« PREVIOUS POST | LATEST POSTS | NEXT POST »

 When people take a drug or a supplement they take it with the expectation that it will make them feel better.
 We know that’s not always the case with drugs but what about supplements?

-Because so many people are reading my book and hearing about magnesium more people are taking magnesium than ever before and a few people are wondering why it makes them feel worse.
+Because so many people are reading my book, The Magnesium Miracle (2014 edition is now available) and hearing about magnesium more people are taking magnesium than ever before and a few people are wondering why it makes them feel worse.

 1. You’re not taking enough: When people feel worse with magnesium, I believe that the 700-800 enzyme systems that require magnesium just get jump-started and They Want More!
 (I used to write that magnesium was necessary in 325 enzyme systems but now, according to many and documented by Dr. Andrea Rosenoff, that number is more than twice what we previously thought.